open-power/op-benchmark-recipes/standard-benchmarks/Java/SPEC-jbb2015/readme.md

 The number of `groups` in the benchmark depend on the number of `NUMA nodes` in the machine, and the `processor binding` depends on the `number of cores in each NUMA node`.
 The differences in the scripts above illustrate the changes required.

-### Monitoring the progress of the run and getting the results
+### Monitoring the progress of the run and getting results

-The run  takes about 2 hours to complete.
+A benchmark run takes about 2 hours to complete.
 Each run creates a results directory with the current time stamp as the name.

 While the benchmark is in progress, to check its status:
 ```bash